 For power, GTO adopted the 3-litre Colombo V12 used in the racing 250TR but made some modifications, such as bigger valves, 9.5:1 compression and dry sump lubrication so that it would fit the lower bonnet.
 The high-revving V12 produced 300 horsepower at 7500 rpm, or 100 hp per litre.

-The Enzo as a car was as significant landmark so much so that Ferrari named it after the founder himself, Enzo Ferrari and slapped a £450,000 pricetag on.
+The Enzo as a car was as significant landmark so much so that Ferrari named it after the founder himself, Enzo Ferrari and slapped a £450,000 pricetag on this Ferrari V12.
 The Ferrari Enzo was a world-beater when it debuted back in 2002.
 Its advanced suspension, high-strung naturally aspirated V12, and automated single clutch paddle-shift transmission were all as cutting-edge as it got back then.

 The Enzo’s sharp and angular look still resonates to this day.
 Beyond its looks, the Enzo was also the first Ferrari that was fully wrapped up in Formula One technology.
 It had a carbon fiber body, an F1-style electrohydraulic shift transmission, and carbon fiber-reinforced silicon carbide ceramic composite disc brakes.
 It also featured an F1-derived 6.0-liter V-12 engine that produced 660 horsepower and 485 pound-feet of torque.

-The LaFerrari is a hybrid supercar, mating a 6.3-litre V12 internal combustion engine with an electric motor – which helps provide extra thrust during acceleration.
+The LaFerrari is a hybrid supercar and one of the greatest Ferrari V12s ever, mating a 6.3-litre V12 internal combustion engine with an electric motor – which helps provide extra thrust during acceleration.
 It can accelerate from 0-62 mph in less than 3 seconds, from 0-124 mph in less than 7 seconds from 0-186 mph in less than 15 seconds.
 Top speed is in excess of 217 mph and production is limited to just 499 models, so it will be a rare car.